hichamelkaddioui/proxyclick-wifi-credentials-test/README.md

 ## Notes

-As you can see, I didn't specifically use the Proxyclick API.
+As you can see, I didn't explicitly use the Proxyclick API.
 This is because the API and backend do only two things in this scenario:

 1. Check a `visitor`, which is already implemented in embedded kiosk apps
 2. Call a webhook, which [seems already possible](https://help.proxyclick.com/visitor-management/webhooks/) and easy enough for Customer Success to do